Online reinforcement learning via sparse Gaussian mixture model Q-functions: Introduction

 A key concept in RL is the \textit{Q-function,} which estimates the expected cumulative reward after the agent takes an action in a given state under a specific policy.
 Classical approaches like Q-learning~\cite{watkins92Qlearning} and SARSA~\cite{singh00sarsa} use tabular representations of Q-functions, computing values for all possible state-action pairs.
 While effective for discrete-space problems, these methods become impractical for large or continuous state-action spaces.
 To address this issue, RL algorithms based on functional approximation of Q-functions---called \textit{approximate}\/ RL---have gained significant research interest~\cite{Bertsekas:RLandOC:19}.

-In approximate RL, classical kernel-based methods~\cite{ormoneit02kernel, ormoneit:autom:02, bae:mlsp:11} model Q-functions in Banach spaces of bounded functions, whereas temporal difference (TD)~\cite{sutton88td}, least-squares (LSTD)~\cite{xu07klspi, lagoudakis03lspi, regularizedpi:16}, Bellman residual (BR)~\cite{onlineBRloss:16}, and more recent nonparametric approaches~\cite{vu23rl, akiyama24proximal, akiyama24nonparametric} represent them in reproducing kernel Hilbert spaces (RKHSs)~\cite{aronszajn50kernels, scholkopf2002learning}.
-Notwithstanding, nonparametric (kernel) models typically expand with the amount of data, creating scalability challenges in online settings.
-Dimensionality reduction through sparsification~\cite{xu07klspi, vu23rl} can mitigate this issue, but often at the cost of degraded Q-function approximation.
+In approximate RL, kernel-based methods~\cite{ormoneit02kernel, ormoneit:autom:02, bae:mlsp:11} model Q-functions in Banach spaces of bounded functions, whereas temporal difference (TD)~\cite{sutton88td}, least-squares (LSTD)~\cite{xu07klspi, lagoudakis03lspi, regularizedpi:16}, Bellman residual (BR)~\cite{onlineBRloss:16}, and more recent nonparametric approaches~\cite{vu23rl, akiyama24proximal, akiyama24nonparametric} represent them in reproducing kernel Hilbert spaces (RKHSs)~\cite{aronszajn50kernels, scholkopf2002learning}.
+Notwithstanding, nonparametric (kernel) models typically expand with the amount of data, limiting scalability in online settings.
+Sparsification techniques~\cite{xu07klspi, vu23rl} can mitigate this issue, but often at the cost of degraded accuracy.
 Gaussian mixture models (GMMs) have also been used in \textit{distributional}\/ RL, though their typical role as probability density estimators---either for the joint $p(Q, \vect{s}, a)$~\cite{agostini10gmmrl, agostini17gmmrl, sato99em, mannor05rl} or for the conditional $p(Q \given \vect{s}, a)$~\cite{choi19distRL} distribution---where the Q-function $Q$, state $\vect{s}$, and action $a$ are treated as random variables, typically under strong statistical assumptions such as joint Gaussianity of the sampled data~\cite{mannor05rl}.